-Many local councils use diffusion tubes to measure nitrogen dioxide (NO2) as they are relatively cheap, easy to use, don’t require any power supply and can give a good indication of air pollution levels.
+We use Diffusion Tubes in order to measure levels of Nitrogen Dioxide (NO2) within the area.
+They are relatively cheap, easy to use, don’t require any power supply and can give a good indication of air pollution levels.

 The low cost allows many of them to be used, so a picture can be built up across a large area.
 Non-professionals such as environmental campaigners and schools are also using them because the tubes require only limited attention and are easy to operate.